-'''

 A reference to the server link

-server link = None
+server_link = None

 This initialisation is executed when the users chooses

 to run as a client

 def client(destination_hexhash, configpath):

 We need a binary representation of the destination

 hash that was entered on the command line

-dest_len = (RNS.Reticulum.TRUNCATED_HASHLENGTH//8)2
+try:

+dest len = (RNS.Reticulum.TRUNCATED HASHLENGTH//8)2

 if len(destination_hexhash) != dest_len:

 raise ValueError(

 "Destination length is invalid, must be {hex} hexadecimal characters (

-→ {byte} bytes).".format(hex=dest_len, byte=dest_len//2)
+)

 destination_hash = bytes.fromhex(destination_hexhash)

 except:

 RNS.log("Invalid destination entered.
 Check your input!\n")

 exit()

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Check if we know a path to the destination

 if not RNS.Transport.has_path(destination_hash):

 RNS.log("Destination is not yet known.
 Requesting path and waiting for announce.

-→to arrive...")
+\rightarrowto arrive...")

 RNS.Transport.request_path(destination_hash)

 while not RNS.Transport.has_path(destination_hash):

-time.sleep(0.1)
+time.sleep((0.1)

 Recall the server identity

 server_identity = RNS.Identity.recall(destination_hash)

 Inform the user that we'll begin connecting

 RNS.log("Establishing link with server...")

 When the server identity is known, we set

 up a destination

 server_destination = RNS.Destination(

 server_identity,

 RNS.Destination.OUT,

 RNS.Destination.SINGLE,

 APP_NAME,

 "linkexample"

-)

-And create a link

 '''

 '''

+And create a link

 link = RNS.Link(server_destination)

 We set a callback that will get executed

 every time a packet is received over the

+link

 link.set_packet_callback(client_packet_received)

 We'll also set up functions to inform the

 user when the link is established or closed

 link.set_link_established_callback(link_established)

 link.set_link_closed_callback(link_closed)

 Everything is set up, so let's enter a loop

 for the user to interact with the example

 client_loop()

 def client_loop():

 global server_link

 Wait for the link to become active

 while not server_link:

 time.sleep(0.1)

 should_quit = False

 while not should_quit:

 try:

 print("> ", end=" ")

 text = input()

-Check if we should quit the example
+Check if we should guit the example

 if text == "quit" or text == "q" or text == "exit":

 should_quit = True

 server_link.teardown()

 If not, send the entered text over the link

 if text != "":

 data = text.encode("utf-8")

 if len(data) <= RNS.Link.MDU:

 RNS.Packet(server_link, data).send()

 else:

 RNS.log(

 "Cannot send this packet, the data size of "+

 str(len(data))+" bytes exceeds the link packet MDU of "+

 str(RNS.Link.MDU)+" bytes",

 RNS.LOG_ERROR

 )

 except Exception as e:

 RNS.log("Error while sending data over the link: "+str(e))

-should_quit = True

-server_link.teardown()

 '''